willow-ahrens/Finch.jl/docs/src/fibers.md

 index.
 Finch is column major, so in an expression `A[i_1, ..., i_N]`, the rightmost dimension `i_N` corresponds to the root level of the tree, and the leftmost dimension `i_1` corresponds to the leaf level.
-When the array is dense, the leftmost dimension has stride 1.
+When the array is dense, the leftmost dimension has stop 1.
 We can convert the matrix `A` to a fiber with the `@fiber` constructor:

 ![Example Matrix](assets/levels-A-matrix.png)